Did You Receive a Pell Grant? Here’s How to Check.

 President Joe Biden's plan for widespread student loan forgiveness promises extra relief for those that received Pell Grants in school.

-Pell Grants are the most common grant aid provided to low- and middle-income students, with roughly seven million students benefiting from them each year.
+Pell Grants are the most common grant aid provided to low- and middle-income students, with roughly six million students benefiting from them each year.
 The amount awarded is based on financial need, which is determined after a student submits their Free Application for Federal Student Aid (FAFSA).

 Here's how to determine if you received a Pell Grant to help pay for college.